Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsubsection{Results of the Group Feature Experiments}

 The results from the Group Feature setup experiments performed on the Chaotic Logistic Map DGP are presented in Table \ref{tab:ms_het_few_results}.
 For this we use 100 datasets, each having series of length 240.
 The horizontal line in Table \ref{tab:ms_het_few_results} separates the GFM.GroupFeature setup results with their corresponding GFM.All results along with the local AR model results.
-In this scenario, each dataset has series generated from four different sets of coefficients.
-The ``GroupFeature" suffix indicates that the GFM.GroupFeature training paradigm explained in Section \ref{sec:complexity_of_forecasting_techniques} is used on the respective models to increase the complexity of the base models.
+The ``GroupFeature" suffix indicates that the GFM.GroupFeature training paradigm explained in Section \ref{sec:complexity_of_forecasting_techniques} is used on the respective models.
 As seen in Table \ref{tab:ms_het_few_results}, the GFM.GroupFeature setup improves the accuracy of the GFM.All setup in all techniques except the PR model where the SMAPE value remains constant.
 Especially in the case of the FFNN, the group feature inclusion results in the base model improving beyond the PR models.
 All the non-linear GroupFeature models hold a better standing over the linear models in this scenario, while the RNN(15)-Group performs the best.
 The Friedman test of statistical significance for the Group Feature scenario gives an overall $p$-value of \num{2.08e-10}, expressing that the differences are statistically highly significant.
-Further tests with Hochberg's post-hoc procedure, where the RNN(15)-Group is considered the control method, give the adjusted $p$-values shown in Table \ref{tab:chaotic_logistic_map_ms_het_few_p_values}.
+Refer to Appendix F.3 for further results with Hochberg's post-hoc procedure.